 Have you (or your spouse) had a significant change in health since you last discussed your finances?

 Do you still need disability planning documents such as a Durable Financial Power of Attorney and Durable Healthcare Power of Attorney?

 Have you gifted any significant money to family, friends or charity in the last five (5) years?

 Zero- You probably don’t need to update your plan.
-You have either already completed your planning, or your estate is modest enough in size not to need planning.
+You have either already completed your planning or your estate is modest enough in size not to need planning.

 1 to 3- Act now to safeguard your money.
 A moderate measure of planning or updating of your situation could save you a considerable amount of money.

-4 to 7- Making uniformed decisions could cost you your life savings.
+4 to 7- Making uninformed decisions could cost you your life savings.
 You have a lot at stake and should have a plan developed by a professional that specializes in senior financial matters.
 You need long-term care financial planning and guidance.

 We urge you to contact one of our friendly representatives so that we can help you protect your estate from unnecessary expenses.
-Thousands of seniors already have, and are glad they did!
+Thousands of seniors already have, and they are glad they did!